 This tour features short site visits at a variety of downtown Augusta garden initiatives that are increasing food access, health and entrepreneurship.
 Visit Master’s Table, a soup kitchen and garden operated by Golden Harvest Food Bank and learn about their Healthy Plate Initiative.
-Explore how Clubhou.se invests in local and urban growers through their Incubator Garden.
-And see how gardens at the Dept. of Public Health and VA Medical Center are nudging clients toward healthier food choices.
+Explore how Clubhou.se invests in local and urban growers through their Incubator Garden, and see how gardens at the Dept. of Public Health are nudging clients toward healthier food choices.

 Combo Trip: Brown’s Place Farm and White Hills Farm

 Brown’s Place Farm is an organized, attractive 20-acre producer of a wide variety of certified organic vegetables.
 Visitors will learn about high-tunnel production, goat production and their paddock rotation.
 Retired from his first career, W.B.
 Brown will also teach farm tour visitors about building soil fertility in the loamy sand of the Coastal Plain.